Andrettin/Wyrmsun/readme.txt

 - Added "Territories" minimap mode.
 Press TAB to toggle through the minimap modes.
 - Added minimap mode with the territories of each settlement.
 - Added support for zooming the minimap for maps with tile size larger than the pixel size of the minimap (e.g. 256x256 maps if the minimap is 128x128).
 Press Shift-TAB to zoom/unzoom the minimap.
+- Simplified the appearance of terrain on the minimap.
+Each terrain type is now represented by a particular color (with seasonal variations).

 -----------------------------------------------------------------------
 - 3.5.4